 Skip to contents

-In this vignette we will use the example data from the BlueCarbon library to estimate the organic carbon stocks in the first 75 cm and 1 meter of the soil and the average organic carbon sequestration rates to these soils in the last 100 and 200 years.
+In this vignette we will use the example data from the BlueCarbon library to estimate the organic carbon stocks in the first 75 cm and 1 meter of the soil and the average organic carbon sequestration rates of these soils in the last 100 and 200 years.

 Load example data

-We load and stored them as dataframes.
-The first dataframe (core_comp) has field measurement data that we will use to estimate soil compaction at core collection.
-The second dataframe (bluecarbon_data) has core field information and laboratory data that we will use to correct core compaction, modelize and estimate organic carbon content in each sample from organic matter content, and to estimate the organic carbon stocks and sequestration rates.
 The core field information and laboratory data includes: sampling site, core ID, blue carbon ecosystem, dominant species, core compaction percentage, sample minimum depth, sample maximum depth, dry bulk density, organic matter content and (if available) organic carbon content and sample age.

-Core compaction estimations
+Core compaction estimation

 Many field methods to extract soil cores can lead to the compaction of the material retrieved (e.g. manual percussion).